 |Morel mushroom.
 Courtesy: Thomas & Dianne Jones.|

 Morels feature brown, spongy, honeycomb-patterned conical caps, and long, hollow, light color stem completely attached to the cap.
 There are several sub-species of Morchella mushrooms grown in the wild.
-Out of which black morels, brown and yellow morels are typically foraged in the forest.
+Out of which black morels, brown and yellow morels have typically foraged in the forest.
 Morels grow in fertile organic, moist, and sandy soil.
 Completely developed morel mushroom measures about 6 inches in height.
 In the subarctic coniferous forests, they typically foraged during the spring season in the woods wildfire areas burnt during the preceding summer.
 In the hardwood forests, they found in abundance around the base of elm, ash, aspen, cottonwood, and oak trees.

 False morels (Verpa bohemica) may often confused for true morels by young pickers.
-Verpa features long, sturdy stem that is very loosely attached to cap.
+Verpa features a long, sturdy stem that is very loosely attached to the cap.

-Gyromitra esculenta, another mushroom mimics real morels, possesses gyromitrin toxin.
-They feature large, irregular, gyriform (brain-like convolutions) cap that is dark reddish brown in color.
+Gyromitra esculenta, another mushroom that mimics real morels, possesses gyromitrin toxin.
+They feature a large, irregular, dark reddish-brown, gyriform (brain-like convolutions) cap

 Morels, fresh or dried, are low calorie mushrooms.
 100 grams carry just 31 calories.
 Nonetheless, they endowed with superb levels of health benefiting antioxidants, essential minerals and vitamins.

 Morels carry the highest amount of vitamin-D among the edible mushrooms.
 206 IU or 34% daily required levels of vitamin-D in 100 grams of raw morels, mostly in the form of ergocalciferol (vit.D-2).
 This fat-soluble vitamin is labeled as "hormone" for its role in the bone growth, and calcium metabolism.

 Morels are unique among the wild edible mushrooms which recognised for their rich mineral content.
 100 grams of raw morels carry 69%, 152%, 26%, and 18% of copper, iron, manganese, and zinc levels respectively.